konstantinosalatzas/callisthenes/README.md

 # callisthenes

-callisthenes is a personal calisthenics and nutrition tracking system
+callisthenes is a personal calisthenics and nutrition tracking system (under development)

-It is a work in progress.